 - If you bring your own laptop, especially if it is a Mac, you should bring your own adaptor or coordinate with your association to have one ordered from the university in advance.
 Cables provided with in-room equipment are either VGA or HDMI and range from 5-10 feet in length.

 - Ensure you always have a back-up of your presentation files.
 We recommend you save your files on a USB key, as well as email them to yourself or make use of a cloud storage site for online retrieval.
 It is especially helpful to save a copy of any video file(s) on a USB key to ensure that it can be played without reliance on the internet, in case of a poor connection.

 Please read the document Accessible Presentations for tips on improving the accessibility of your public talks for all audiences.

-Wear comfortable clothing and good walking shoes.
-Buildings on The University of British Columbia campus are situated close together (check out the campus map), but you may be moving between classrooms and floors of a building over the course of each day.
+Wear comfortable clothing and good walking shoes, as you may be moving between classrooms and floors of a building over the course of each day (check out the campus map).
 It’s a good idea to wear layers and check the local weather report, as spring temperatures can vary between warm and cool each day.

 All association conference programs are posted on the Congress website for public consumption.
 If you have security concerns with this information being made available to the public, please advise your association so that they can discuss your concerns with the Congress team.
-The Federation and the University of Regina work together to ensure the safety of all attendees and participants involved with Congress and have a robust process in place to manage such concerns.
+The Federation and The University of British Columbia work together to ensure the safety of all attendees and participants involved with Congress and have a robust process in place to manage such concerns.